Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 ### Why use Electron? 🤔

-If you know how to make a website you can hack together a desktop app with Electron.
+- If you know how to make a website you can hack together a desktop app with Electron.

-In most use cases you'll want to make a website.
-But for cases where you need a desktop app, Electron is probably the fastest easiest way to get there.
+- For cases where you need a desktop app, Electron is probably the fastest easiest way to get there.

 <!-- > -->